OpenBioMaps/documentation/official_docs/en/docker.md

 It is good for testing, developing or it can be applied in production environment after some updates.

-Using docker is easy!
-Only 3 steps needed:
+For using docker 4 steps needed:
 1. Install docker compose
 2. Get obm-docker image
+3. Configure your docker according to host's speciality (e.g. ssl, smtp)
-3. start your docker environment
+4. Start your docker environment

 Prepare/Install Docker & Compose